Information Control Division: Activities

 Institutions such as publishers, libraries, radio outlets, etc. within the four categories were privy to ICD regulation based on the U.S. occupied sector in Germany they were in and each of the four media groups had corresponding control branches that oversaw the production of their respective media.
 The Press Control branch created regulations and policy for the operations within German newspaper organizations and controlled which publishing organizations associated with Germany's newspaper industry.
 One notable newspaper published by the ICD during the American occupation was Die Neue Zeitung.

+Official request for starting the Allied re-education process of a cultural society.

 The Publications Control branch concerned regulation of the production of books and magazines and drafted policy around what kind of literary works were appropriate for publishing.
 The ICD believed that books were one of the most influential forms of media for the German people and would be emphasized as one of the main ways in which the ICD would reinforce their reeducation ideals.
-The Publications branch in the American occupied zone controlled 500 publishers that would produce acceptable reeducation material for the German public.
+The Publications branch controlled 500 publishers that would produce acceptable reeducation material for the German public.
 The first literary journals to be published under the monitoring of the ICD was Die Wandlung.
 Another important journal published under the monitoring of the ICD was Horizont, a literary piece meant to educate German youth and deemphasize German's militaristic past.

 The Radio Control branch supervised what kind of media and messaging was broadcast over the radio.
 The United States controlled five radio outlets in Stuttgart, Frankfurt, Munich, Bremen, and Berlin.
 The ICD emphasized that there needed to be minimal German governmental influence over what was broadcast over the radio as this was what contributed to Nazi propaganda and influence during the war.
-Additionally, the ICD radio control branch was charged with preventing information monopolies and subsidies from the German government in radio media.
+Additionally, the ICD Radio Control branch was charged with preventing information monopolies and subsidies from the German government in radio media.
 The first radio outlet under complete ICD control was Radio Stuttgart.

-ICD's radio broadcasting of the Nuremberg trials followed specific requirements- like all content that came out of the radio broadcasting branch- that focused on framing military policies in the way they thought would be best for the demilitarization and reeducation of the German people.
+ICD's radio broadcasting of the Nuremberg trials followed specific requirements – like all content that came out of the radio broadcasting branch – that focused on framing military policies in the way they thought would be best for the demilitarization and reeducation of the German people.
 The ICD encouraged radio stations to broadcast different perspectives and opinions from German civilians on their station so as to stray further away from the monopoly that the German government had in radio broadcasting during the war.
 Before the official affordance of mass media control to the German people in 1949, radio stations under ICD control, like Radio Stuttgart, broadcast content that promoted American culture and music.